chemfiles/chemfiles/README.md

 ## Goals

-The Chemharp library tries to be:
+The Chemharp library tries to:

- - Easy and simple to use.
+ - Be easy and simple to use.
 There are only five main classes, which are really easy to understand.
 No messy templates and uninformative functions names;
- - Multi-languages, it can be used from whatever language you prefer.
-If your favorite language is not supported, it have a clean C interface so that you can add a binding;
+ - Be a multi-languages library, usable from whatever language you prefer.
+If your favorite language is not supported, Chemharp have a clean C interface so that you can add a binding;
- -
+ - Do one thing, and do it well.
+Following the UNIX idea, Chemharp tries to do only one thing, but doing it well.

 ## Features